1varunvc/Sean-Halpin-Portfolio-Website-Layout/README.md

 * Somewhat cleared the clutter of unwanted 'rem' and changed it to '%' and 'px', wherever found necessary.
 A proper drying of the code has **not** been done yet.
 * Added and modified a few more classes, as required.
 * Used @media for the mobile compatibility.
-* A @media tag is commented.
+* An @media tag is commented.
 It is intended to make the website compatible with more devices.
 Unfortunately, it didn't bear fruits yet.
 It is there as a reminder to improve the compatibilty to more viewports.
 * The mobiltity of 'clouds' is yet to be improved.

 ###### v0.1.0